 Another highly-publicized verdict was the $9.6 million dollar judgment awarded by a Cook County jury on October 17, 2003 in the Bobby Russ case.
 Bobby Russ was a 22-year-old Northwestern football player who was shot and killed by a Chicago police officer after being pulled over for a routine traffic violation on June 5, 1999.
 The trial lasted six weeks and was heavily reported by the Chicago media.

 In July 2006, I set another record—the highest medical malpractice verdict in the history of Kane County, Illinois.
 In fact, our verdict of $24,775,000.000 was more than four time the previous high verdict.
+Last year I was given an award for Trial Lawyer Excellence by The Illinois Verdict Reporter and The Law Bulletin because of our achievement.
 The case involved a 37-year-old woman who was left severely brain-damaged when a nurse improperly removed a central venous catheter.
 Further details regarding this and other verdicts can be found at the personal injury settlements and verdicts portion of this website.

 While I enjoy the limelight of these high-profile cases, every case in our office is treated with the utmost care and diligence.
 Our personal injury attorneys understand that your case is extremely important to you and thus, unlike many law firm “factories”, I am personally involved in every case.
 We also pride ourselves in communicating with clients in order to let you know what is going on with your case.